Quelle

 Working demo36-screen Lovable demo live · demo.quelleapp.com · Q responses via Anthropic API · Stripe billing connected

-Provisional patentFiled · 72 claims across 3 filings · allocation engine, behavioral color system, component patterns, PFOS architecture
+Provisional patentFiled · 139 claims across 5 filings · allocation engine, behavioral color system, applied AI, agent-interaction architecture, PFOS category · Positive opinion of patentability issued by Kauffold-Dix Patent Law

 TrademarkFiled · Quelle wordmark and PFOS category name

-Product specificationComplete · 36-screen PRD · design token system · Figma master file architecture · brand deck · competitive intelligence
+Product specificationComplete · 36-screen PRD · design token system · HTML screen renders · brand deck · competitive intelligence

 LegalDelaware C-Corp formation in progress · IP assignment, NDA, contractor agreement complete